-- Behaviour and discipline in schools: advice for headteachers and school staff, 2016 - Behaviour in schools: advice for headteachers and school staff 2022 - Searching, screening and confiscation at school 2018 - Searching, screening and confiscation: advice for schools 2022 - The Equality Act 2010 - Keeping Children Safe in Education - Exclusion from maintained schools, academies and pupil referral units in England 2017 - Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement 2022 - Use of reasonable force in schools - Education for the connected world - Supporting pupils with medical conditions at school - Special Educational Needs and Disability (SEND) Code of Practice - DfE guidance explaining that academies should publish their behaviour policy and anti-bullying strategy
+- 1. Behaviour in schools: advice for headteachers and school staff (2024) - 2.
+Searching, screening and confiscation: advice for schools (2023) - 3.
+The Equality Act 2010: guidance - 4.
+Keeping Children Safe in Education (KCSIE) (2024) - 5.
+Suspension and permanent exclusion from maintained schools, academies and PRUs in England, including pupil movement (2022) - 6.
+Use of reasonable force in schools - 7.
+Education for a Connected World UKCIS Framework - 8.
+Supporting pupils with medical conditions at school - 9.
+SEND Code of Practice: 0 to 25 years - 10.
+Academy behaviour policies and anti-bullying strategies: DfE guidance on publication